 Enacted in 1990, the Americans with Disabilities Act (ADA) requires that all “places of public accommodation” remove barriers that would limit access for disabled individuals.
 At the time, the internet was still in its infancy and was not taken into consideration when the law was drafted.
 While there are no official regulations around internet accessibility (yet), in March 2022, the Department of Justice issued Guidance on Web Accessibility and the ADA, stressing the need for government agencies and businesses to build compliant websites.

 Lawsuits Against Web Operators Under the ADA

-In the last few years, hundreds of lawsuits have been filed against online retailers and other commercial enterprises over allegedly inaccessible websites.
-While the DOJ has not provided formal requirements that developers need to consider when creating accessible websites, they have pointed to the Web Content Accessibility Guidelines and the Section 508 Standards as technical standards that can provide guidance in creating accessible websites.
+In the last few years, thousands of lawsuits have been filed against online retailers and other commercial enterprises over alleged inaccessible websites.
+In the recent Guidance, the DOJ pointed to Web Content Accessibility Guidelines and the Section 508 Standards as technical standards that can provide guidance in creating accessible websites.

 Under WCAG 2.1, website content must be:

 Content must be available in multiple forms, and all information must be viewable through text, with distinguishable page elements for visual impairments (e.g., color blindness)